FoundationDB/fdb-kubernetes-operator/docs/design/implemented/automatic_replacements.md

 ## Background

-Replacing failed processes can be a major source of operational toil when running FoundationDB.
+Replacing failed podNames can be a major source of operational toil when running FoundationDB.
 This is especially true when using local disks, which expose the service to a wide variety of failure modes both of the disks themselves and the hosts they run on.
-FoundationDB generally aims to be self-healing, but it will eventually be necessary to replace failing processes to regain capacity.
+FoundationDB generally aims to be self-healing, but it will eventually be necessary to replace failing podNames to regain capacity.
 People running FoundationDB may want to define restrictions on other operations while a cluster is in a degraded state, such as having a pod disruption budget to prevent voluntary deletion of pods while another pod is failing to schedule.

 ## General Design Goals